eagletrt/libspec-sw/README.md

 # Simple Persistent Embedded Configurator (S.P.E.C.)
-This library provides a simple way to manage load, store and change MCUs configuration parameters run-time.
+This library provides a simple way to load, store and change MCUs configuration parameters run-time.

 ## Dependencies
 This library relies on the [ArenaAllocator](https://github.com/eagletrt/libarena-allocator-sw.git) for memory management.
 Make sure to